mercurius-js/cache/README.md

 ## Benchmarks

 We have experienced up to 10x performance improvements in real-world scenarios.
-This repository also include a benchmark of a gateway and two federated services that shows that adding a cache with 10ms TTL can improve the performance by 4x:
+This repository also includes a benchmark of a gateway and two federated services that shows that adding a cache with 10ms TTL can improve the performance by 4x:

 ```